Understanding Osteoporosis -- Diagnosis and Treatment

 Exercise and Bone Health

 Not only must you get enough calcium in your diet, you must also exercise to maintain strong bones.
-Studies have shown that weight-bearing exercise -- which puts stress on bones, such as running, walking, tennis, ballet, stair climbing, aerobics, and weightlifting -- reduce bone loss and help prevent osteoporosis.
+Studies have shown that weight-bearing exercise -- which puts stress on bones, such as running, walking, tennis, ballet, stair climbing, aerobics, and resistance exercises such as weightlifting -- reduce bone loss and help prevent osteoporosis.
 To benefit the most from the exercise, you should try to do it at least three times per week for 30 to 45 minutes but even lesser amounts can be beneficial.
 Swimming and bicycle riding, although good cardiovascular exercises, do not appear to be as helpful in preventing osteoporosis because they're not weight bearing.